 The question seems strange because it would suggest that the Israelites would have forgotten the proper Name of the God of their ancestors (Abraham,

-on the order of Pharaoh, the story adds that they feared Jehovah (Exodus 4:17).
+order of Pharaoh, the story adds that they feared Jehovah (Exodus 4:17).
 Moses himself knew Jehovah, the God of his ancestors (Hebrews 11:23-28).
 Therefore, his exact vocalisation was not a problem.

 To understand, implicitly, the meaning of the two questions of Moses, it is necessary to examine the definition of the Hebrew word "shem" (שֵׁם), translated by "name": "a primitive word [perhaps rather from H7760 through the idea of definite and conspicuous